HiraniPJ/TravelersGuide/README.md

 3. Set the source to Main Branch.
 4. After a few minutes, the website will be live.
 The URL can be found in the GitHub Pages section.

-## Credits
-### Content
-  - All content regarding the services, tours, and cultural experiences was provided by [Your Company Name].

-### Media
-  - Images of Kyoto's landmarks were sourced from [Image Source].
-  - The videos embedded on the website are sourced from YouTube’s [Kyoto Travel Channel].

-### Acknowledgements
-  - Special thanks to [Team/Individuals] for providing guidance during the development of the website.

 ## Future Improvements
 ### 1. Additional Services:
   We plan to introduce more service options such as food tours and adventure travel.